Five Fun Facts about the Planet Jupiter: Question and Answer

 Unlike Earth, once you pass through the cloud layer, the planet becomes extremely hot.
 So hot, that we have not been able to see what Jupiter's terrain looks like.
-Whenever a probe has gotten close, we lose contact with it.
-This is mostly due to a large magnetic disruption Jupiter lets off.
-So much of what we know is about the atmosphere around Jupiter not near the planet.
+Whenever a probe has gotten close, we lose contact with it,.
+This is mostly due to a large magnetic disruption Jupiter lets off; therefore, we know more about the atmosphere around Jupiter not near the planet.
 Some believe that the probes that have passed through have been vaporized due to the extreme heat.
-It is believed that the planet is a mass of gases rather than a solid mass to land on.
+It is believed that the planet may actually be comprised of a mass of gasses rather than a solid mass to land on.

 Io, pronounced eye-oh, is as big as our moon.
 During one probe's trip to Jupiter, the probe detected a very active volcano on the moon's surface.

 The moon Callisto is much more pockmarked than the other moons, making it much duller than the rest.

 Europa is a very arctic place made up of ice, containing many cracks along its surface.
 Due to the massive icy atmosphere, it is believed that there is more water in the form of ice on the surface of Europa than on our entire planet.
 Some believe that there might even be life on the Europa due to its water content, which is why many scientists hope to someday be able to explore there.